Ghar Mein Ram Gali Mein Shyam

 Ghar Mein Ram Gali Mein Shyam is a 1988 Indian Hindi-language film.
 It is a remake of the Telugu film Intlo Ramayya Veedhilo Krishnayya.

 Plot

-While on a trip to a village, Amar is asked to stay in the Srivastav's residence.
-He meets with their stubborn and headstrong daughter, Jaya, and both, after a series of misunderstandings and confrontations, fall in love, and marry.
-Jaya moves in with Amar at his residence in Bombay, where she meets with their neighbours, Mr. Dharamchand and his wife.
-Amar starts suspecting Jaya of having an affair with Dharamchand.
-When Dharamchand is confronted, he vehemently denies this, but then deviously devises a scheme to separate the newly married couple.
+While on a trip to a village, Amar is asked to stay at the Srivastavs' residence.
+He meets their stubborn and headstrong daughter, Jaya, and, after a series of misunderstandings and confrontations, the two fall in love and marry.
+Jaya moves in with Amar at his residence in Bombay, where she meets their neighbours, Mr Dharamchand and his wife.
+Amar begins to suspect Jaya of having an affair with Dharamchand.
+When confronted, Dharamchand vehemently denies this, but then deviously devises a scheme to separate the newly married couple.